 On the 5th October 2018, only two weeks into my journey with The Universal Sea, I found myself following this incredible initiative to Budapest to take part in a pioneering creative ‘hackathon’ and attend The Universal Sea – Conference on Art and Sustainability, created in partnership with Art Moments Budapest and HybridArt.
 Majestically poised on the Danube river just a stones throw from the houses of parliament, floating venue Trip Hajó was a perfectly poignant setting for our day of speakers, presentations, and round table discussions about water pollution.

-Wow, what a stimulating introduction to the incredible work of not only The Universal Sea project, but the many inspirational academics, scientists, artists, ambassadors, and all variety of wonderful humans already dedicated to finding a better future for us all.
+Wow, what a stimulating introduction to the incredible work of not only The Universal Sea project, but the many inspirational academics, scientists, artists, entrepreneurs, educators, ambassadors, and all variety of wonderful humans already dedicated to finding a better future for us all.

-Sitting eagerly in the front row I heard colleague and project leader Nicole Loeser speak publicly for the first time about The Universal Sea project.
+Sitting eagerly in the front row I heard colleague and project leader Nicole Loeser speak publicly about The Universal Sea project.
 Listening to the motivations and goals carrying this passion for clean water, I realised with a sudden clarity that my own artistic practice share the same through-line: art as a catalyst for change.
 The power of visual communication to convey a simple message quickly and effectively, Nicole explains, is at the heart of this perspective.

 Shifting into a round table discussion with a selection of TUS artists in residence, rediscovering the role of the artist became our first topic of the day.
 How can we encourage people to drop the attitude ‘Not my fault, not my problem’?
 How might we then all take responsibility for the consumer choices we make?
 These questions drew answers that highlighted the role of the artist in society as one with the potential for great power and responsibility.
 In the context of this conversation about plastic pollution of our waters, the power given through creative expression was not one that our artists took lightly.
 While feeling empowered by art that inspires activism, it is easy to forget the vast amount of artworks that exist with little to no impact; what if all this creative energy could be channeled into good causes?
 Should art and creativity be focused this way?
 Artist Frankie Moughton-Small spoke in particular about the volume of aesthetic and decorative art that exists, expressing anger at thoughtless creations often produced by young artists during their training.
 The group all talked about the importance of involving children; that an adult’s mind is harder to change than a child.
 Perhaps this particular form of creative activism should be more focused towards engaging our little ones.